Entrepreneurial Fellows Summer Internship Program

 Internships should be 30-40 hours per week for 8 weeks and can be for-profit or non-profit.
 Student stipend amounts may vary by the type of host organization and student qualifications.
 Preference is given to students returning in the Fall.
 The Program is highly competitive and open to students in all academic fields of study.

-1. Online Form - complete & submit online via this link (form is closed, but will reopen soon for 2017 applications)
+1. Online Form - complete & submit online via this link (form is closed - will reopen in spring 2018)

 2. The Proposal - complete and upload/attach to the Online Form